Last Updated on July 1, 2022 by Cheryl Moreo

 I recommend you grab this book while it is still available.
 I don’t think you will regret your purchase.
 Unfortunately, like most publications, there is an errata sheet.

-Since I wrote this review, a new copy of the paperback version is no longer being published.
+Since I wrote this review, a paperback version is no longer being published.
 The E-book is still available.